sarves/thamizhi-morph/README.md

 # thamizhi-morph
-Tamil Morphological Analyser and Generator
+ThamizhiMorph: Tamil Morphological Analyser and Generator You can find FST models, Lexicons, Rules and Generated verbs here.
+Readme files in the respective directory ellaborates more about content.

-Something would come here